What’s your brand?

 Although the first essay question remained the same from the previous application cycle, the second and third prompts have been changed.

-Again this year, Columbia is asking for both your short-term and long-term plans.
+Similar to last year, Columbia is asking for both your short-term and long-term plans.
 Offer context for your motivations (what is the first time you realized this was your goal?
-How did you feel when you realized what you want to fix is “broken”?), as well as what from your background makes you the best person to pursue this goal.
+How did you feel when you first realized you could fix the “problem” your goal is centered around?), as well as what from your background makes you the best person to pursue this goal.
 Also, make sure you’re connecting how your short-term plans relate to your long-term objectives.
 For example, if you want to start a business, and then become a public servant, explain how starting the business will help you be a better public servant.
+Otherwise, it risks spreading your essay too thin, and making you seem aimless.

-Although the question doesn’t specifically ask it, be sure to include references to how Columbia would help you on the path to achieving your dream job.
-You don’t need too much time spent on this, but 1-2 examples woven into your storytelling will help.
+Although the question doesn’t specifically ask it, be sure to include quick references to how Columbia would help you on the path to achieving your dream job.
+You don’t need too much time spent on this (should be less than 20% of the words used in your essay), but 1-2 examples woven into your storytelling will help.

 Finally, every year, people are tempted to recount their past career as part of this question.
-Resist the urge!
+Avoid doing this.
 Talking about your professional path eats up A LOT of words, typically without answering the question directly.

 The optional question is available for you to explain any additional information that you may not have had the space to clarify in other parts of your application.